Every year, millions of Americans commit to going to the gym more. Gym memberships skyrocket, and sweatbands and yoga pants fly off the shelves.

 Format the birth, marriage and death data in your family tree.
 This will help you better identify any errors or impossibilities in your records (e.g., a mother being born after her child).

 Day 29: Transfer One Ancestor’s Records from an Online Family Tree

 It never hurts to have your own copy of a digitized record—particularly if you don’t plan on keeping a paid subscription to an online records database.
 Download all of one ancestor’s records to your desktop for safekeeping.

 Birth and marriage dates, places of residence, education/employment/military service information—anything that your descendants might find useful.
 Include copies of records and photos (with captions!), if possible.

 Take a moment to make copies of your work in multiple places.
 You don’t want all of this hard work to go to waste!

 Download Your Genealogy Fitness Plan

-This article originally appeared in the Jan/Feb 2020 issue of Family Tree Magazine.
+This article originally appeared in the January/February 2020 issue of Family Tree Magazine.
+Last updated, October 2020.